 In addition to weddings, the church is open to the public with services at different times each week.
 With a lively congregation and a local community committed to the upkeep of the building, St Peter’s is often used as a communal venue for village events through the year.

-St Peter’s Firle includes many notable artefacts, including notable brasses such as the monument to Bartholomew Bolney and his wife (died 1476) as well as several Gage monuments believed to have been commissioned by Sir John Gage in 1595 (including his own alabaster monument viewable in the chapel).
+St Peter’s, Firle includes many notable artefacts, including brasses such as the monument to Bartholomew Bolney and his wife (died 1476) as well as several Gage monuments believed to have been commissioned by Sir John Gage in 1595 (one of which is his own alabaster monument viewable in the chapel).
 The font is square and probably dates from the 15th Century although the bowl is believed to be later, dating from the 19th Century.
-Of particular interest are the windows at the church, a majority of which date from Victorian period, while, perhaps the most notable is a depiction of The Tree of Life by John Piper which was commissioned in 1985.
+Of particular interest are the windows at the church, the majority of which date from Victorian period, while perhaps the most notable is a depiction of The Tree of Life by John Piper which was commissioned in 1985.

 Weddings at Firle Place

-For more intimate weddings we are able to offer a range of locations in the house to suit a range of budgets, where social distancing can easily be adhered to.
+For more intimate weddings we are able to offer a range of locations in the house to suit different budgets and where social distancing can easily be adhered to.